boylesoftware/x2node-rsparser/README.md

 * `rowNum` - Zero-based result set row number.
 * `colNum` - Zero-based result set column number.

-For example, if the database returns numbers as strings, a custom extractor could be used to fix that:
+For example, the default extractor can be overridden (with an identical one) like this:

 ```javascript
 rsparser.registerValueExtractor('number', function(rawVal) {